Growing Student Ministries Deeper and Wider

 So today we are going to consider 7 essential steps to grow your student ministry both deeper and wider

 The following list is a summary of sorts – a collection of responses that surfaced from a combination of student ministry consult interviews and surveys.

 I have organized the list into 7 essentials found among growing youth groups.
 This list reflects part-time and full-time ministries without regard to the level of professional youth ministry training achieved by the volunteer or paid staff leader.

 So what are these Seven Essentials for Growing Student Ministries Deeper and Wider?

-If you want more info on the important role of small groups check out the training video on our YouTube channel dedicated to this topic and titled “The Importance of Small groups”
+If you want more info on the important role of small groups, check out the training video on our YouTube channel dedicated to this topic and titled “The Importance of Small Groups”

 Growing student ministries have a natural tendency towards programming excellence.
 The idea is that growing ministries strive for producing programming that is perceived as high quality.
 Regardless of whether it is or is not high quality compared to the star-powered mega-church – to the parents and youth involved in it and who serve within it – the ministry is perceived and received as programming excellence.
 Even if it is not Disney quality it is considered top-shelf by comparison.

-Deep and Wide . . . its not just a kids song from days gone by.
+Deep and Wide . . . it’s not just a kids song from days gone by.